Bicycle touring: a family-friendly adventure

 Blog written by Kathryn Brookshire Brown, a BikeTours.com repeat traveler who loves to bike tour with her family.

-This is a story about our family taking a shot in the dark and happily ending with “We did it!!!”
+Sometimes you try something new, and take a shot in the dark in unknown territory.
+Such was the case when my family decided to take a bike tour vacation.
+The risk paid off, and ending with “We did it!!!”
 We took the opportunity to try something totally new and different with an overseas bike trip for the family — and we loved it!

-While most people are happy to bicycle down the bike path in their own home towns or on vacation at the local beach, what about overseas?
+While most people are happy to bicycle down the bike path in their own hometowns or on vacation at the local beach, many don’t consider extending these excursions to overseas?
 Taking the family on an international cycling tour seemed stressful and downright daunting to me.
 (Eek!)
-Add two children and a husband to that scenario and my travel anxiety nearly hit the moon.
+Add two children and a husband to the mix, and my travel anxiety nearly hit the moon.

-We had never taken a bike trip anywhere, never mind with our family, and to add to my stress, BikeTours.com was new to us as well.
-It was a shot in the dark, and yet, we were willing to take a leap for a once in a lifetime trip.
+We had never taken a bike trip anywhere, and to add to my stress, BikeTours.com was new to us as well.
+It was a brand new experience, and yet, we were willing to take a leap for a once in a lifetime trip.

 Along the way, we were invited for bratwurst in a beer garden, met an old soul traveling with a donkey, wandered the beautiful cobblestone streets of a few small towns, and sipped Gruner Veltliner with an older German couple at the end of one of our days.
 (We used sign language and a small notebook to communicate–our German was as bad as their English.)
 Despite our minimal conversation, we exchanged emails and promised (I think) to keep in touch.